 Not sure what workflow to bring?
 Let AI interview you first.

 Send this prompt to ChatGPT or Claude if you do not already have a workflow in mind.
-It starts with your job title and industry, then asks practical questions to help identify one recurring workflow that may be worth automating.
+It starts with your role, industry, and company context, then asks practical questions to turn one repeated piece of work into a call-ready brief.

 What the AI prompt does